-In fiscal year 2011, OFS began publishing quarterly assessments for the largest servicers that currently comprise approximately 85% of the HAMP mortgage servicing.
+In fiscal year 2011, OFS began publishing quarterly assessments for the largest servicers that currently comprise approximately 83 percent of the HAMP mortgage servicing.
 These assessments have been used to ensure focus on emerging areas of interest, draw servicer attention to higher risk areas, and prompt the industry to improve its practices.
 As the program has evolved and servicers have significantly improved their performance, OFS has updated the assessment to ensure it includes metrics that address current areas of interest and concern.

 Currently, OFS is utilizing its third iteration of quarterly assessments, which rely on enhanced loan file review testing.
 The updated assessment provides additional insight into the impact of servicer performance on the borrower experience and fosters further improvement in servicer performance by tightening performance benchmarks.
+Beginning in early 2018, compliance testing will transition to a delegated servicer testing model.